-Will publish dozens of free, accessible books about Canadian artists
+The Art Canada Institute will publish dozens of free, accessible books about Canadian artists.

 The recently launched Canadian Online Art Book Project, the inaugural initiative of Toronto-based Art Canada Institute, will publish six to 12 art e-books a year for the next five years.

 “We want to tell the story of our nation’s art history, bringing audiences closer to our extraordinary artists — some of whom are world-renowned and others who aren’t yet household names but should be — in a smart, accessible format, designed for expanding online audiences,” said Sara Angel, the institute’s founding executive director.